hungcq/knowledge-repo/sport/daniels-running-formula/daniels-running-formula.md

 - Types of training (increasing level of intensity):
   - E: easy running (or jogging).
 L run: typically at E pace. jg: jog: jogging or slow running.
   - M: marathon-pace running: training at the projected marathon race pace
-  - T: threshold running.
+  - T: threshold running
+  - I: interval training.
 H: hard run, distance and time are not specific.
-  - I: interval training
   - R: repetition training.
 ST: stride: light, quick 15-20s run (not sprinting) with 45-60s rest between
 - Stroke volume: amount of blood pumped with each heart beat